Kenyon-Kong/Kenyon-Kong.github.io/README.md

 ## About me
 I'm Xiangrui Kong, a senior student in the Honors College of Computer Science at Purdue Univeristy.
+As an undergraduate student, I have completed coursework in compliers, operating systems, algorithm, machine learning and deep learning.
+My academic interests are in machine learning and algorithms.
+While I have some research experience in computer vision, I am eager to learn and explore other areas within the machine learning industry.

 ## Experience
 **Teaching Assistant for undergraduate course CS381-Algorithms (Spring 2023 - Present)**